MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-latest-update.md

 ms.topic: get-started-article
 ms.tgt_pltfrm: NA
 ms.workload: powerbi
-ms.date: 01/10/2018
+ms.date: 02/05/2018
 ms.author: davidi

 ---
 # What's new in the latest Power BI Desktop update?

-## January 2018 Update (2.54.4970.761 )
+## February 2018 Update (2.55.5010.201)

 You can now [download the latest version of Power BI Desktop](https://powerbi.microsoft.com/desktop).
 If you're running Windows 10, you can also get **Power BI Desktop** from the Windows Store.
 The monthly versions are the same, regardless of which way you install **Power BI Desktop**.
 See [this article](desktop-get-the-desktop.md) for more information.

-We're ringing in the new year with a collection of updates to **Power BI Desktop**, and our new year's resolution is to keep them coming.
+Our hearts are full of love for the updates to **Power BI Desktop** this month, and we hope that you'll find them just as sweet as a box of chocolates.

 The links beside each update mean the following:

--   **[video]** excerpts play in a new browser tab, when the feature is being discussed.
+* **[video]** excerpts play in a new browser tab, when the feature is being discussed.
--   Some features have an **[article]** that provides more detail.
+* Some features have an **[article]** that provides more detail.
--   Most features are explained in the monthly update **[blog]** post.
+* Most features are explained in the monthly update **[blog]** post.
--   Lastly, some features are self-explanatory and don't need and article or video.
+* Lastly, some features are self-explanatory and don't need and article or video.

 You can also watch the **Latest Updates** video from the beginning, right inside this article, by clicking on the **play** icon on the video image found below the list of updates.